RHL-IDSSE/HiFi-pipline/README.md

 tRNAscan-SE -B -o ${fa_name}.txt ${fa} --thread 12
 ```
 ### Strain-level genome dereplication
 We performed Mash clustering and applied the following criteria for strain-level genome dereplication: amino acid identity (AAI) > 99.5%, average nucleotide identity (ANI) > 99%, and alignment fraction (AF) > 95%.
-The related scripts are stored in the 'Strain_level_dereplication' folder.
+The related scripts are stored in the **Strain_level_dereplication** folder.
 ## Community-level HGT prediction
 We used MetaCHIP v.1.10.13 to predict community-level HGT events at the genus level. <br>
 ```shell